Krasovsky case: Reaction

 On 23 October, Ukraine labeled the Russian state broadcaster RT as a genocide instigator following Krasovsky's statements.
 Ukrainian Foreign Minister Dmytro Kuleba said after Krasovsky's remarks that the RT channel should be banned worldwide.

 After attention to the release with Krasovsky and Lukyanenko, the RT channel removed the recording of the broadcast.
 Excerpts from the program are still available online.

 On 23 October, RT editor-in-chief Margarita Simonyan described Krasovsky's statement as "wild and disgusting" and suspended his work on RT, though on 26 October she suggested forgiving him, as Orthodox Christianity requires.

 On the same day, Krasovsky apologized:

-Such Krasovsky's comment was heavily criticized by Russian media, journalists and bloggers, including MK, journalist Maxim Kononenko and Sergey Lukianenko himself.
+Krasovsky's comments were heavily criticized by Russian media, journalists and bloggers, including the Moskovskij Komsomolets newspaper, journalist Maxim Kononenko and by Lukyanenko himself.

 Possible criminal case for extremism

 The head of the Investigative Committee of Russia Alexander Bastrykin instructed to check the statements of Anton Krasovsky for extremism.
 According to the ICR, “on the social network, one of the users” asked Bastrykin to check “a number of harsh statements” by the director of RT broadcasting.